-GUiDE Project seeks volunteer individual professionals from the local communities to be mentors for young people.
-GUiDE Project looks for people whose combination of past experiences—as exemplary professionals and possibly volunteers—have prepared them to excel under challenging circumstances and create measurable change in the lives of young people.
-Priority is given to those with previous GUiDE Project experience or with youth development programs.
+GUiDE Project invites volunteer individual or group professionals from the local communities to be mentors for young people in school.
+GUiDE Project is keen on the people whose combination of past experiences—as exemplary professionals and possibly volunteers—have prepared them to excel under challenging circumstances to create measurable change in the lives of young people.
+Those people with a passion for people development.
 GUiDE Project is looking to connect the future leaders of the social-profit and nonprofit world with a new kind of opportunity.
-If someone is contemplating a career in education, public policy, or the nonprofit sector and seek a professional bridge that combines leadership development and direct service, they will learn what they need to know during the GUiDE Project experience
+People from all sectors including education, public policy, Management, or the nonprofit sectors are the best resources we have for the young people

 Mentoring relationships are a shared opportunity for learning and growth.
 Many mentors all over say that the rewards they gain are as substantial as those for their men-tees, and that mentoring has enabled them to:

 - Achieve personal growth and learn more about themselves

 - Improve their self-esteem and feel they are making a difference

 - Gain a better understanding of other cultures and develop a greater appreciation for diversity

 - Feel more productive and have a better attitude at work

 - Enhance their relationships with their own youth

 Above all, a good mentor is willing to take the time to get to know their mentees, to learn new things that are important to the young person, and even to be changed by their relationship.